 • Use audience insights from platforms like Facebook ads and Instagram advertising to refine targeting.

-• Segment based on demographics, interests, and behaviors to create tailored ad campaigns.
+• Segment by demographics, interests, and behaviors to build tailored marketing ad campaigns.

-• Utilize retargeting options to reconnect with users who previously interacted with your social media ads.
+• Apply retargeting options to reach users who engaged with earlier social media ads.

 • Incorporate carousel ads, video ads, and collection ads showcases for variety.